 Psoriatic plaques generally appear as upturned patches of swollen skin covered with silvery-white scales.
 These areas are known as plaques and are most commonly appear on the elbows, knees, hair skin, and lower back.

-Plaque and Palm Psoriasis
+Plaque Psoriasis vs Palm Psoriasis

 The plaques might be itchy or painful that may ultimately crack and bleed.
 They may be present anywhere on your body, including your genitals and the soft tissue inside your mouth and they may occur few or many in a certain area.
 They are shaped as irregular or oval patches sized from 1 cm to many with fine boundaries.

 In children suffering from plaque psoriasis, plaques are not as thick, and the lesions are less scaly.
 Psoriasis often appears in the area covered with the diaper in early age and flexural areas in children.